-At Fair Lakes Family Dentistry, Dr. Pettey, Dr. Nail, and their team love seeing the smiles of children in the office.
+At Fair Lakes Family Dentistry, Dr. Nail, and his team love seeing the smiles of children in the office.
 We offer comprehensive pediatric care for children of all ages, as well as education on proper brushing techniques and how to keep up oral health care at home.
 Our team has a gentle, friendly manner and everyone uses kid-friendly language to help your child understand what is going on in his or her mouth.

 Parents, is your child nervous about going to the dentist?
 We welcome you to come into the treatment room with them to help ease their nerves.